cekerholic/Gridkoo/readme.md

-# PARADOX: Gridkoo - A simple SCSS/Compass Grid plugin
+# Gridkoo - A simple SCSS/Compass Grid plugin
 This is a simple SCSS plugin to easily create grid system in your project.

 ## Usage